Inside the Systems

 What People Misunderstand About Insurance Denials and Appeals

 Most appeals are not filed.
-Only a small percentage of denied claims are appealed.
-Yet studies show that appeals frequently succeed, especially external reviews.
+Only about 0.2% of denied claims are appealed by patients.
+Yet studies show that appeals frequently succeed, especially external reviews where patients win 40% to 50% of the time.
 The first denial is often not the final word.

 Your doctor can help.
 Providers often assist with appeals, writing letters of medical necessity or providing documentation.
 Their involvement significantly strengthens appeals.
 Don't assume you must navigate the process alone.